You are here

 If you have questions about Dupuytren’s contracture or XIAFLEX treatment, click here.
 To schedule an appointment at Slocum Center for Orthopedics & Sports Medicine, call (541) 485-8111.

-Slocum Center for Orthopedics & Sports Medicine and its 22 highly trained and skilled orthopedic specialists are committed to providing excellent treatment through physician offices, diagnostic imaging, an outpatient surgery center, rehabilitation services and a therapy pool complemented by physical and occupational therapy, a pharmacy and durable medical equipment services all in one location.
+Slocum Center for Orthopedics & Sports Medicine and its 22 highly trained and skilled orthopedic specialists are committed to providing excellent treatment through physician offices, diagnostic imaging, an outpatient surgery center, rehabilitation services and a therapy pool complemented by physical and occupational therapy, and durable medical equipment services all in one location.
 Slocum Center for Orthopedics & Sports Medicine offers care for the shoulder, elbow, hand and wrist, hip, knee, foot and ankle and general orthopedics.
 For more information regarding Slocum Center for Orthopedics & Sports Medicine and its specialists, visit www.slocumcenter.com, “Like” Slocum Center for Orthopedics & Sports Medicine on Facebook or follow @SlocumCenter on Twitter.